williamchew85/sqlite-search-tool/README.md

 The tool provides comprehensive output including:

 ### Console Output
-- Real-time progress updates
+- Real-time progress updates with cumulative match counts
-- Found SQLite databases
+- SQLite database locations with file sizes for every database found
 - Match details with file paths, table names, and columns
-- Summary statistics
+- Summary statistics including total matches found

+### Discovered File (`discovered.txt`)
+- Automatically saves all discovered SQLite database paths in real-time
+- One path per line with absolute file paths
+- Can be used with `--list` option for targeted scanning
+- Preserved with `--no-clear` option for cumulative tracking across runs

-### Log File
+### Log File (`sqlite_search.log`)
 - Detailed logging saved to `sqlite_search.log`
 - Timestamps for all operations
+- SQLite database locations and sizes
+- Cumulative match counts in progress updates
 - Error handling and warnings

 ### Final Report